xyeres/xyeres/README.md

 Currently building a SaaS app for the music industry that helps labels more easily calculate and report artist and publishing royalties.

 Adaptable mind with the ability to learn and apply knowledge in highly dynamic environments.
-Self motivated team contributor.
+Self motivated contributor committed to sparking team synergy with strong communication and listening skills.

 Languages: HTML5, CSS3, JavaScript, Python, SQL, Bash
 Frameworks: Node.js, React, React Native, Next.js, Django